“Love at any cost is a bargain. Quite the bargain.” – Johnnyswim

 However, we are formula-craving creatures, so I’ll entertain it for now. *Puts on Steve Urkel glasses*….The common denominator with being in these safe “bubbles” seems to be ritual, or what we know works for us.
 Sticking to what we “feel/know” to be true about ourselves.
 So this begs the question, how do we grow into new revelation of what we know to be true?
 It’s risk.
 Being open.
 Being open to what God wants us to discover, instead of latching to ONLY what we already know to be true about Him or ourselves.
 That’s just clinging to ideals and religion.
 That’s not relationship.
 Yes, we DO still need to remember what we know to be true even when we don’t believe it (“I am worth something.” or “I deserve to be happy.”).
 Yes, God is unchanging, but that doesn’t mean we don’t discover new facets of His character in our lives.
 Bring the discovery back into your life.
 Back to RISK…Ok…so why is risk so scary for some people?
 Why is risk so exciting to think about for others who just “seem” to embrace it?
 Or if the word “risk” doesn’t resonate with you, maybe the term “ideal situation”.
 In all cases, our ideal situation involves some risk anyway.
 Read on…

 So, here you are.
 Dreaming of better days, or just what you’d like to see happen.
 Whether we are optimists or pessimists, we still dream about ideal situations.
 The optimist is hopeful on what tomorrow will bring.
 Pessimists are naturally drawn to the worst case or negative connotation of what tomorrow will be, and even though they have an ideal situation, they focus on the negative.
 Obviously its better to draw towards hopefulness, and not being run down by our fears.
 But, here’s the thing…if both the optimist and pessimist lack application, the outcome is the same.
 Neither gets anything done, and they just worship their ideal situation and remain frustrated on how to get there…that’s what makes me want to write this right now.
 As I started this blog, I was thinking about the fact that, as humans, we NEED goals and vision.
 We NEED standards to shoot for.
-Personally, I don’t like adhering to standards unless I know that I agree with them.
+We don’t adhere to standards that we don’t agree with.
 So the question is, which standards and for what reason?
-For example, running on the treadmill.
+Very small example of a goal-related standard…running on the treadmill.
 Personally, if I don’t know how far or how long I am going to be running, my performance decreases dramatically.
 Sometimes in half.
-But when I can see how close I am getting to my goal, those last minutes are really refreshing to think about…KNOWING that it will all be over soon.
-The visual that I get when nearing the end goes like this…I can see a vision of the protein shake…usually chocolate peanut butter flavor…I can actually taste it, despite the burning sensation in my legs.
+But when I can see how close I am getting to my goal, those last minutes are really refreshing to think about…KNOWING that it will all be over soon let’s me push through.
+The visual that I get when nearing the end goes like this…I can see a vision of the protein shake…usually chocolate peanut butter flavor…I can actually taste it, despite the insane burning sensation in my legs.
 Had I not had this upcoming goal/standard, all I would be thinking about is the burning of my legs and how many more seconds I can go without going crazy because I’m so uncomfortable in this current state/environment.
 Simple side note: Even today I did 2.5 hrs of yard work with a friend and we talked the whole time, and it flew by because I wasn’t thinking about raking leaves b/c I was having a rad time with my friend.
 I had a goal and decided to call my buddy, and it yielded great results b/c I knew it would be better with someone else helping me: A finished yard, and a full heart.
 If only life was that simple, right?

 But…Just like familiar environments, habits, goals can become familiar.
 Familiar to the point of them becoming the norm.
 In which case, they aren’t standards anymore and we put our hope in something else.
 Its a dry well.
 Even with people…relationships can become stagnant.
 And all of a sudden the run becomes too easy.
 Becomes too comfortable.
 The workout isn’t nearly as good b/c we are becoming too content, and realize that something needs to change.
 So we change variables…we increase our goal, time, distance, our ability to not have a girl/boyfriend (dump them), whatever we feel like doing in order to reach the outcome we want to reach or free us up to find new standards.
 Again, a seemingly easy concept to grasp, right?
 So why don’t we do this with other goals that we have in life?
 We usually revert back to what’s comfortable rather than finding new standards.
 If I’m in a season in my life where the results aren’t what I want, then why do I usually feel the need to revert BACK to what’s comfortable?
 Why don’t I ever change other “familiar” things around me, like my environment, habits, and yes, even the people around me?
 Obviously some of these things change automatically throughout life (job, friends, tragic events, aging, etc.), probably more than we would like to imagine anyway…but I’m talking about PURPOSEFULLY experimenting with these factors.
 This is a scary thought because most of what I’m talking about switching around is what makes us “feel” like our character/identity is intact, like I said at the beginning of this blog…That moment when we don’t feel that all is right with the our own inner world when things are changed up.
 But that’s bound to happen anyway, so why not play with the variables when we can muster up the courage?
 Its because we need security.
 But not as much as we think sometimes.
 Just try it.